 But of course, you need tacos too for dinner!
 Check out Torchy’s tacos, with a few places around the city.
 Get the Trailer Park taco and “Get it Trashy” for loads of queso, fried chicken-y goodness.

 Day 3: Scoot Around Town to Explore More of Austin in 3 Days

-Then, scoot over to Tacos Guerrero just a little further down the street.
+Then, scoot over to Tacos Guerrero just a little further down.
 I swear if you blink you would miss this place.
 While Veracruz All Natural in East Austin is basically a school bus, this little pull-behind trailer parked out at an intersection is small but mighty.
 I loved the salsa and the Migas tacos.

-And if scooting isn’t your thing, here is a fantastic tour of the highlights of Austin that is perfect for exploring and getting to know the place, or you can go on this fun street art tour and get some great shots for the ‘gram.
+And if scooting isn’t your thing, here is a fantastic tour of the highlights of Austin that is perfect for exploring and getting to know the place, or you can go on this fun mural tour and get some great shots for the ‘gram.